L42i/SCKinect/README.md

 This project consists of several interconnected technologies:

-1. **Kinect Sensor** - A camera device originally designed for Xbox that can track movements and depth.
+1. [**Kinect v2 Sensor**](https://en.wikipedia.org/wiki/Kinect#Kinect_for_Xbox_One_(2013)) - A camera device originally designed for Xbox that can track movements and depth.
-2. **Libfreenect2** - A tool that grabs raw data from the Kinect sensor and makes it available to your computer.
+2. [**Libfreenect2**](https://github.com/OpenKinect/libfreenect2) - A tool that grabs raw data from the Kinect sensor and makes it available to your computer.
 It handles the direct communication with the hardware.
-3. **OpenPose** - Computer vision software that can detect human body poses from camera images.
+3. [**OpenPose**](https://github.com/CMU-Perceptual-Computing-Lab/openpose) - Computer vision software that can detect human body poses from camera images.
-4. **SuperCollider** - A platform for audio synthesis and algorithmic composition.
+4. [**SuperCollider**](https://github.com/supercollider/supercollider) - A platform for audio synthesis and algorithmic composition.
 5. **This Plugin** - The software in this repository that connects these technologies together.

 ## Repository Structure